-Most of us don’t enjoy deep cleaning our homes.
+Most of us don’t enjoy spring cleaning our homes.
 We do enjoy being on our phones.
 Cleaning up your social media accounts and updating your online reputation can be more fun than cleaning out your garage!.

 Just like the back of your garage or attic, you may find things in your Facebook history that you forgot about.
 Instead of getting dirty or procrastinating and turning on the TV, get comfortable and open up your Facebook account on your tablet or laptop and take a stroll down memory lane.